Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-6-BFF-Proxy/README-use-certificate.md

 Now that your app deployed to App Service has a managed identity, in this step you grant it access to your key vault.

-1. Go to the [Azure portal](https://portal.azure.com) and search for your Key Vault.
+1. Go to the [Microsoft admin center](https://portal.azure.com) and search for your Key Vault.
 1. Select **Overview** > **Access policies** blade on the left.
 1. Click on **Add Access Policy** > **Certificate permissions** > **Get**
 1. Click on **Add Access Policy** > **Secret permissions** > **Get**